usmanlakhani/Equity/README.md

 ---

-# Setting the MODEL in MVC
+# Setting the MODEL in MVC (in src/db folder)

 - Model is the **proxy** for a database.
 To set up the Model, I need:

-  1. The mongoose library (npm install mongoose@8.0.02)
+  - The mongoose library (npm install mongoose@8.0.02)

+- Wrote the code to set up the basic connection to a MongoDB container
+  > file name is src/db/init.js